Want to travel the world but don’t have enough money? These tried and tested tips will help you travel smarter and in

 Go For Budget Trips

 This is a universal fact.
 You do a budget trip, you save money.
-And I understood the equation when I met a 70-year old retired colonel, from Indian Army, who himself was a budget traveller.
+And I understood the equation when I met a 70-year-old retired colonel, from the Indian Army, who himself was a budget traveller.
 He told me, “you can either spend more and travel less, or spend less and travel more”.
 And it is as simple as that.
-If travelling is an everyday business for you, you cannot afford a five-star hotel to stay, or an expensive sushi restaurant to eat.
+If travelling is an everyday business for you, you cannot afford a five-star hotel to stay, in or an expensive sushi restaurant to eat at.

 Volunteering is the best way to explore the world.
 I know people who’ve travelled across the world volunteering.
 Teach English overseas (very common in countries like Thailand & Vietnam) if you can.
 You don’t have to be a native English speaker to do that.
-If your academics have taught you in English, and you can clear an English test like TOFEL you’re good to go.
+If your academics have taught you in English, and you can clear an English test like TOEFL you’re good to go.

-There are other options too like using hospitality networks like Workaway, that helps you save 100% of your money, as you get free food and free accommodation, in return for some work.
+There are other options too like using hospitality networks like Workaway, that help you save 100% of your money, as you get free food and free accommodation, in return for some work.
 What’s better is volunteering can teach you a new skill, provide insight into a foreign culture, and help make locals friends.

-Using these budget travel tips coupled with your own experience and learning – you can travel on almost no money.
-This is how I backpacked through Thailand for less than 1000 Rupees a day or drove across Spiti Valley in less than 5000 Rupees.
+Using these budget travel tips coupled with your own experience and learning – you can travel with almost no money.
+This is how I backpacked through Thailand for less than 1000 Rupees a day or drove across Spiti Valley for less than 5000 Rupees.